 2. In semesters with teaching:

 a.
 Students with approved project from previous semesters, must participate in compulsory activities (submission of five problem sets), participate in the mid-term examination and the final written exam.
-The final grade is based upon a mid-term examination (10%), project from previous semester (25%), and a final written exam (4h) (65%).
+The final grade is based upon a mid-term examination (15%), project from previous semester (20%), presentation, class exercises and group discussion in class (5%) and a final written exam (4h) (60%).

 b.
-Students without approved project work from previous semesters, must participate in compulsory activities (submission of five problem sets) and participate in the portfolio assessment (mid-term examination (10%), project (25%) and a final written exam (4h) (65%)).
+Students without approved project work from previous semesters, must participate in compulsory activities (submission of five problem sets) and participate in the portfolio assessment (mid-term examination (15%), project (20%), presentation, class exercises and group discussion in class (5%) and a final written exam (4h) (60%)).

 3. In semesters without teaching:

 a.
 Students with approved compulsory activities from the previous semester, approved mid-term examination from the previous semester and approved project from the previous semesters can take the final exam.
-The final grade is based upon a mid-term examination from previous semester (10%), project from previous semesters (25%), and a final written exam (4h) (65%).
+The final grade is based upon a mid-term examination from previous semester (15%), project from previous semesters (20%), presentation, class exercises and group discussion in class (5%) and a final written exam (4h) (60%).

 b.
 Students without approved compulsory activities, project and mid-term examination from previous semester can not take the final written exam.